SEEDS Community Engagement Experience

 - YWCA of Greater Portland aims “to educate the community about racism, sexism and other forms of oppression, so that together, we can strive for a more equitable world.
 The YWCA of Greater Portland’s mission is to eliminate racism, empower women, and promote peace, justice, freedom and dignity for all.”

-- Potluck in the Park “Rain or shine, 52 weeks a year, hundreds of needy people have a hot meal and a community gathering place because generous supporters like you.
-Understanding food is a human right and hunger is a human wrong.
-Every Sunday for twenty-five years Potluck in the Park volunteers have prepared and served healthy wholesome meals with dignity and kindness.
+- Potluck in the Park “Rain or shine, 52 weeks a year, hundreds of needy people have a hot meal and a community gathering place because of generous supporters like you understanding that food is a human right and hunger is a human wrong.
+Every Sunday for twenty-five years, Potluck in the Park volunteers have prepared and served healthy wholesome meals with dignity and kindness.
 The secret to Potluck in the Park’s staying power is the story of its people.
-Our tenacious teams of career-volunteers have inspired thousands of other volunteers to donate their time, talent and money to fight hunger in Portland.
+Our tenacious teams of career volunteers have inspired thousands of other volunteers to donate their time, talent and money to fight hunger in Portland.
 Their dedication and passion has made Potluck in the Park a touchstone for a community in crisis.”